testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/overview.md

 title: "Setup Testsigma"
 page_title: "Getting started with Testsigma"
-meta_desc: "How to create and run your first tests on Testsigma"
+metadesc: "How to create and run your first tests on Testsigma"
+noindex: false
 order: 1.30
 page_id: "Setup Testsigma"
 warning: false